roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 hoist-pattern[] = pathe
 ```

-> It takes empty snapshots on regular tests
+> It takes empty snapshots on Vitest tests

 If you are using Storybook 8.5 and using the workaround to run both stories and tests [as described here](https://github.com/storybookjs/storybook/issues/30307),
 Storybook are also transforming the tests as if they are stories.